Ecdosis/MML-editor/mml-dialect.md

 ### Keywords
 #### description
-This can be mitted as it is not processed.
-It provides a short description which will be formatted into HTML for dislay when the user selects the info button for this dialect.
+This can be omitted as it is not processed.
+It provides a short description which will be formatted into HTML for display when the user selects the info button for this dialect.

 #### section
 This keyword designates a JSON object whose only key is "prop",the nameof the section type